 - Chest wall

-Radiation is life-saving for patients with tumors of the salivary glands, nasal cavity, throat, tonsil and larynx.
-Changes in the tissues around these tumors can result in significantly impaired healing.
+Radiation is life saving for patients with tumors of the salivary glands, nasal cavity, throat, tonsil and larynx.
+Radiation treatment may cause changes in the tissues around these tumors, resulting in significantly impaired healing.
 These changes may take months to years to develop.
-Osteoradionecrosis (ORN), spontaneous breakdown of tissue covering the jaws or failure of healing following dental surgery is a devastating problem, possibly resulting in loss of the lower jaw.
-A combination of HBO and surgery can lead to healing.
-HBO also should be considered prior to dental surgery procedures, such as removal of teeth from the lower jaw, to help prevent healing complications.
-At the Hyperbaric Medicine Center we work with a team of experienced surgical specialists to both prevent and heal these problems.
+Osteoradionecrosis (ORN), the spontaneous breakdown of tissue covering the jaws (or failure of healing following dental surgery), is a devastating problem and can result in loss of the lower jaw.
+A combination of HBOT and surgery can lead to healing.
+HBOT should also be considered prior to dental surgery procedures, such as removal of teeth from the lower jaw, to help prevent healing complications.

 In rare cases, radiation therapy for breast cancer coupled with surgery for tumor removal can result in a wound that fails to heal.
-HBO combined with wound care and treatment of infection can lead to healing, functioning as a bridge to reconstructive surgery.
+HBOT, combined with wound care and treatment of infection, can lead to healing, functioning as a bridge to reconstructive surgery.

-Bladder cancers may be treated with radiation; More commonly the bladder is exposed to radiation therapy during treatment of prostate, cervical, uterine or colon cancer.
+Bladder cancers may be treated with radiation; more commonly, the bladder is damaged during radiation therapy to treat prostate, cervical, uterine or colon cancer.
 Changes in the bladder may take months to years to develop.
-The most common symptoms are bleeding, possibly severe, chronic pelvic pain or impaired bladder function.
-Deep ulcers may develop in the bladder leading to a perforation into the bowel or vagina.
-HBO may help reverse these symptoms and can promote healing of the bladder.
-At the Hyperbaric Medicine Center we work with a team of experienced specialists in colorectal surgery and urology to heal these problems.
+The most common symptoms are bleeding (possibly severe), chronic pelvic pain or impaired bladder function.
+Deep ulcers may develop in the bladder, leading to a perforation into the bowel or vagina.
+HBOT may help reverse these symptoms and can promote healing of the bladder.

-Colorectal cancers may be treated directly with radiation, or the colorectal area is exposed to radiation therapy during treatment of prostate, cervical or uterine cancer.
+Colorectal cancers may be treated directly with radiation, or damage is caused when the colorectal area is exposed to radiation therapy during treatment of prostate, cervical or uterine cancer.
 Changes in the bowel may take months to years to develop.
 The most common symptoms are bleeding, chronic pelvic or rectal pain or impaired bowel function.
 Deep ulcers may develop in the colon leading to a perforation into the bladder or vagina.
-HBO may help reverse these symptoms and can promote healing of the bowel.
-At the Hyperbaric Medicine Center we work with a team of experienced specialists in colorectal surgery to heal these problems.
+HBOT may help reverse these symptoms and can promote healing of the bowel.

-Skin cancers may be directly treated with radiation, or the skin is exposed to radiation therapy during treatment of soft tissue cancers.
-Changes in the skin and underlying tissue may take months to years to develop.
-The most common symptoms are non-healing skin wounds.
-Deep ulcers may develop and involve underlying bone or muscle.
-HBO may help reverse these symptoms and can promote healing of skin wounds.
+Skin cancers may be directly treated with radiation, or the skin is damaged through exposure to radiation during treatment of soft tissue cancers.
+Changes in the skin and underlying tissue may take months to years to develop, and the most common symptoms are non-healing skin wounds.
+Also, deep ulcers may develop and affect underlying bone or muscle.
+HBOT may help reverse these symptoms and can promote healing of skin wounds.